PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Map search
 A search function exists, to make it easier to find places on the map by searching for names or addresses.
 This function is provided by the package _leaflet-geosearch_, which can be used with minimal effort and was only slightly customized.

-A custom React component \lstinline!GeoSearchField! is used.
-In it, an instance of \lstinline!GeoSearchControl! provided by _leaflet-geosearch_ is created with customization options, which is then added to the map in the \lstinline!useEffect! hook.
+A custom React component \lstinline!GeoSearchField! is used, the code for which can be seen in listing 2.38.
+In this component, an instance of \lstinline!GeoSearchControl! provided by _leaflet-geosearch_ is created with customization options, which is then added to the map in the \lstinline!useEffect! hook.
 The component \lstinline!GeoSearchField! also has to be used inside the LeafletMap in order to make the search button available on the map.

 \begin{lstlisting}[caption=addingMapSearch, label=lst:mapSearch, language={JavaScript}]
     import { GeoSearchControl, OpenStreetMapProvider } from 'leaflet-geosearch';